 - First Tuesday of September to the beginning of October

 If you can't go during one of those times, these tips about crowds might help:

 - Sundays are usually less busy than Saturdays—unless the following Monday is a holiday.

 - Weekdays are less busy than weekends.
 Fridays are the busiest weekday.

-- Some websites provide day-by-day crowd predictions based on history.
-They can't account for a big celebrity showing up with their entourage or an east coast hurricane driving visitors to California instead, but their predictions are generally accurate.
+- Some websites provide day-by-day crowd predictions based on historical data.
+So they can't account for a big celebrity showing up with their entourage or an East Coast hurricane driving visitors to California, but their predictions are generally accurate.
 You can use the crowd calendar at touringplans.com or check forecasts at isitpacked.com.

 The Bottom Line

 Once you know the pros and cons of going to Disneyland at different times of the year, don't let them dictate your schedule.